quantumgardener/qg.blog/content/notes/Backlinks are Important.md

 date: 2022-06-15
 categories:
   - productive-laziness
-tags:
+tags: []
-  - personal-knowledge-management
 landscapes:
   - "[[productive-laziness]]"
 growth: "[[Evergreen]]"
 ---
 *Backlinks* are links on a web page/note that list other web pages/notes which refer to it.
-Within my digital garden, backlinks are critical in making connections between ideas.
+Within my [[Digital Garden]], backlinks are critical in making connections between ideas.
 They are important because content does not always flow in one direction and knowing what links to a particular page can create a more informative context or open up new avenues of learning.

+The backlinks I create assist my [[Personal Knowledge Management]].
 ## Backlinks are not hierarchical

 If *TopicA* links to *TopicB*, it may not be obvious that there is a connection when looking at *TopicB* particularly as content in a [[Digital Garden]] is almost always non-hierarchical.
 Instead of: